Warranty: 10 years

 |Mattress Height||Back Sleepers||Stomach Sleepers||Side Sleepers|

 Couples who share a bed don’t want to be awoken by a partner’s movement throughout the night as they toss and turn.
 That’s where motion isolation comes into play, keeping movement stifled on one side of the bed so as not to wake a sleeping partner.
-The DreamFoam Chill has fairly good motion-isolating capabilities due to its all-foam construction, but the models with thicker memory foam comfort layers should absorb the most motion.
+The DreamFoam Chill has fairly good motion-isolating capabilities, making it a good mattress for couples on a budget.
+The all-foam construction helps absorb motion, but the models with thicker memory foam comfort layers should absorb the most motion.

 If you sleep with a partner and are looking to use the full surface of a Full- or Queen-size mattress, the DreamFoam Chill may not be the best option for you, because it has no perimeter reinforcement system.
 After just a few months, several customers mention sagging around the edges from simply getting in and out of bed.
 You’re likely to experience a roll-off sensation near the edges of the mattress if you plan on sharing a Full or Queen DreamFoam Chill.